mistu7debnath/study-planner/README.md

 This project turns stress into clear action steps by helping students plan smarter, not harder.

+## 📖 Project Overview

+Smart Study Planner is a beginner-friendly front-end project that focuses on solving a real student problem — lack of planning and poor time management.

+It provides a clean and simple space where students can structure their day, set goals, and stay consistent with their study routine.

+The project is currently in Phase 1 (Core Setup) and will gradually grow with more features like login, planner pages, and progress tracking.

 ## 🧠 Why Smart Study Planner?